reginafloria/networking-and-inspecting-traffic-between-two-azure-machines/README.md

 <img src="https://imgur.com/4fP5DNV.jpg" height="80%" width="80%" alt="Pinging between vm1 and vm2"/>
 </p>
 <p>
-Pinging between vm1 and vm2 through ICMP which is the command for pinging.
+Pinging between vm1 and vm2 through ICMP which is the protocol for pinging showing connectivity.

 - For example the source IP address on row 1 is 10.0.0.4 and the destination IP address is 10.0.0.5.